Speter011/Programming-fundementals/Javadoc application/README.md

 # Javadoc analyzer application
-This application analyses Javadoc comments inside Java source codde
+This application analyses Javadoc comments inside Java source code

 It outoputs the number of lines, non-blank lines, and Javadoc comments in the input file.